John Major: Second Major ministry (1992–1997)

-On 12 May 1994, John Smith died from a heart attack and was replaced by Tony Blair who continued Labour's modernisation under the slogan of "New Labour".
-Some polling at the end of 1994 and the start of 1995 had Labour with a vote share of over 60%.
-The Tories remained divided over this era and in an attempt to silence his critics, Major resigned as Party leader.
-In the leadership election, Major comfortably beat John Redwood in June 1995.
-Following a string of by-election defeats, the Conservatives' majority of 21 had been eroded by 13 December 1996.
+On 12 May 1994, John Smith died from a heart attack and was replaced by Tony Blair, who continued Labour's modernisation under the slogan of "New Labour".
+Polling in late 1994 and early 1995 showed a commanding Labour lead.
+The Conservatives remained divided during this period.
+Major resigned as party leader and stood for re-election in the resulting leadership election, held on 4 July 1995, in which he comfortably beat John Redwood.
+Following a string of by-election defeats, the Conservatives had lost their majority by 13 December 1996.

-In the 1997 election on 1 May 1997, Labour won a 179-seat majority, ending their eighteen years in opposition.
-This was the worst general election result since the First World War at the time for the Conservatives (the Conservatives would suffer a much larger defeat 27 years later in 2024), seeing the loss of all the party's seats in Wales and Scotland.
-On the morning of 2 May 1997, on his final departure from Downing Street to offer his resignation to Queen Elizabeth II, Major announced his intention to step down as leader of the Conservative Party, stating in his exit speech that "when the curtain falls, it's time to get off the stage".
+In the 1997 election, Labour won 418 seats in a landslide, ending eighteen years of Conservative government.
+The Conservatives won 165 seats and 30.7 per cent of the vote—at the time, their fewest seats since 1906 and lowest vote share since 1832—and won no seats in Scotland or Wales.
+The party suffered a larger defeat in the 2024 election.
+On the morning of 2 May 1997, on his final departure from Downing Street to offer his resignation to Queen Elizabeth II, Major announced his intention to step down as leader of the Conservative Party, stating in his exit speech that "when the curtain falls it is time to get off the stage".
 He was succeeded as prime minister by Tony Blair.